How much does it cost to travel to Jordan?

 JOD16

-Typical prices for Local Transportation in Jordan are listed below.
-These actual costs are from real travelers and can give you an idea of the Local Transportation prices in Jordan, but your costs will vary based on your travel style.
+Typical prices for transit in Jordan are listed below.
+These actual costs are from real travelers and can give you an idea of the overall transportation costs in Jordan.
+Keep in mind that your individual costs will vary based on your method of transit, as hired cars such as taxis are generally much more expensive than public transportation.

 -